user-calamita-ailc/calamita2024/README.md

 - Set memorable and talkative column names, which will be easier to use to compile the prompt.

 > [!IMPORTANT]
-> Several options exist if you cannot or prefer not to store the data on Huggingface’s servers.
-You can still create a dataset on Huggingface that, when we prompt it, retrieves the data from an external server (see [ITALIC](https://huggingface.co/datasets/RiTA-nlp/ITALIC) for an example).
-We would appreciate this solution.
-Otherwise, **if your data cannot be shared publicly, please submit it as a zip file when submitting the report on Softconf**.
+> If you cannot or prefer not to store your data on Hugging Face’s servers, several options exist.
+If you can release the data publicly but cannot do it on HF's servers, you can still create a dataset that, when prompted, retrieves the data from an external server (see [ITALIC](https://huggingface.co/datasets/RiTA-nlp/ITALIC) for an example). **If your data cannot be shared publicly, please submit it as a zip file when submitting the report on Softconf**.

 #### 2) Prompting details